-The Keyboard Sonatas of Ernst Wilhelm Wolf
+The Collected Keyboard Sonatas of Ernst Wilhelm Wolf

 Ernst Wilhelm Wolf's keyboard music is often considered the most important of his works, and in progress is a complete edition of his keyboard sonatas, which can be played on the clavichord or piano.
 The edition will include a translation of Wolf's valuable Guide to Good Performance on the Clavichord.
-Wolf's sonatas, which number about 72, often remarkably concise and expressive, show a lyrical quality, especially in slow movements, consistently superior to those of his friend and idol, C.P.E.
+Wolf's sonatas, which number about 74, often remarkably concise and expressive, show a lyrical quality, especially in slow movements, often superior to those of his friend and idol, C.P.E.
 Bach.
 This edition will provide in a single volume all the known sonatas of E.W.
 Wolf, which will make an important addition to the readily available keyboard literature of an important musical epoch in late 18th-century Germany.

 Ernst Wilhelm Wolf Biography